 Courses within this certificate program carry full graduate course credit at University of California, Irvine’s School of Medicine and most can be directly

 applied to the school’s MS degree in Biomedical and Translational Sciences (MS-BATS) with departmental approval.
-Enrollment in these courses is managed via ACCESS UCI through UCI Division of Continuing Education.
+Enrollment in these courses is managed via Concurrent Enrollment through UCI Division of Continuing Education.

 Who Should Enroll